go.to/

 Ma te rad - the single

 The most successful Helena single in 1973 was her Czech language version of the world hit "Mama Loo" entitled in Czech "Ma te rad" b/w "Sul a med" (Salt and honey).
-"Ma te rad" would become one of the most popular songs performed by Helena on her concerts.

 Helena in West Germany